F1NS3N/ConfigurableMaskDamage/README.md

 # ConfigurableMaskDamage

-*A mod that allows to customize mask damage multiplier.*
+*A mod that allows to customize mask damage multiplier!*

 ### Default binds: